“There is only one proof of ability: doing it.” [Marie von Ebner-Eschenbach]

 Conceptional Thinking

-The employee simplifies complex old-fashioned methods with her approach: level 4.
+The employee simplifies complex old-fashioned methods with her approach, which ranks at level 4.

 Level Complexity and Originality of Concepts